Qllector/Whitepapers/Qllect_non-technical_Whitepaper.md

 * This risk drives the decision to create a new crypto currency, which should be as closely as possible aligned to the existing Bitcoin ecosystem.

-### The QLC as a crypto currency
+### The XQT as a crypto currency

-Technically, the QLC will work on the same principles as Bitcoin or any other crypto currency.
+Technically, the XQT will work on the same principles as Bitcoin or any other crypto currency.
 As a currency, it will be constructed quite differently:

-1. The primary use case of the QLC will be “internal unit of account”.
+1. The primary use case of the XQT will be “internal unit of account”.
-2. The QLC will be asset-backed, with the issued editions being the assets.
+2. The XQT will be asset-backed, with the issued editions being the assets.

-As creativity is infinite, there will be no hard limit on the number of possible QLCs.
+As creativity is infinite, there will be no hard limit on the number of possible XQTs.
 A precedent for that would be Peercoin.
-But as the QLC will be asset-backed, the number of actual QLCs will be correlated to the nominal QLC value of the newly issued editions at their primary sale, on top of a monetary base.
+But as the XQT will be asset-backed, the number of actual XQTs will be correlated to the nominal XQT value of the newly issued editions at their primary sale, on top of a monetary base.

-This coupling mechanism will help to stabilize the QLC as a unit of account.
+This coupling mechanism will help to stabilize the XQT as a unit of account.

 At the same time, let’s not forget: we’re talking collectibles here.
 The liquidity of most assets will be rather low.
-With the QLC as the mutual accounting unit, an appreciation in value of the creative assets could be driven by network effects.
+With the XQT as the mutual accounting unit, an appreciation in value of the creative assets could be driven by network effects.
 For fine art investments, the long term return rates are (depending on how you count) slightly above or below stocks.
-If the basket of editions backing the QLC behaves comparably, the QLC should mirror this, like an asset based ETF based on a stock index mirrors the stock index.
+If the basket of editions backing the XQT behaves comparably, the XQT should mirror this, like an asset based ETF based on a stock index mirrors the stock index.

-In the beginning, there will be a timed window to create and distribute the monetary base, and allow for some initial price finding for the QLC.
+In the beginning, there will be a timed window to create and distribute the monetary base, and allow for some initial price finding for the XQT.
 After settling the monetary base, assets will be created on top.

-* The QLC will be an asset-backed crypto currency.
+* The XQT will be an asset-backed crypto currency.

 ### The main components and processes